Sessions Description

 Led by key thought leaders in the field, this session will bring together leaders from federal, state, local, and tribal government to discuss critical needs in geospatial data, tools, and infrastructure.
 Participants will explore strategies to improve the utility and usability of geospatial data across all levels of government, highlight the need for simplified, accessible tools for decision-makers, address common data-sharing challenges during emergencies, and consider innovative, non-traditional GIS data collection methods to strengthen local capacity and responsiveness.

 Transitioning to a "whole of nation" governance structure is a cornerstone recommendation of the GeoGov Summit and the 2025–2035 NSDI Strategic Plan.
-This session will provide updates on NSDI Governance Pilots, include a working session for the Pilot Committee, and explore opportunities to develop more inclusive data governance models that reflect the diversity of users and contributors across the geospatial community.
+This session will provide updates on NSDI Governance Pilots, include a working session for the Pilot Committee, and explore opportunities to develop data governance models that reflect the greater breadth of users and contributors across the geospatial community.

 Tuesday, September 9, 2025 Plenary Sessions